About Long Term Incapacity Allowance

 Finding a job: Back to Work

-If your condition gets worse or if you have a flare-up
+If your condition gets significantly worse or better

 Your LTIA award takes into account any ups and downs that you may have because of your illness or injury.

-However, you can ask us to reassess your claim if:
+However, you can ask for an early review of your claim if:

 your illness or injury gets significantly worse or better

-If your LTIA condition(s) has got worse or has flared-up, ask your GP to write to us if they agree.
+If your LTIA condition(s) has got worse, ask your GP to write to us if they agree.
 You can also send in any extra medical evidence.
-You may need to have another medical assessment.
+We will use this information to determine whether or not you are eligible for an early review.

 You must tell is if your condition gets significantly better or is cured.